Sectaurs

+Rights to the Sectaurs franchise are currently held by Seven Towns Ltd., a Notting Hill-based British toy manufacturer.

 Premise

-"Somewhere in space, somewhere in time", a planet called Symbion is the site of a failed genetic experiment.
-Frightening changes take place that cannot be stopped.
-The result is a world where insects and arachnids grow to frightening proportions and the inhabitants have taken on their characteristics.
+The planet Symbion is the site of a failed genetic experiment that caused insects and arachnids grow to frightening proportions and the inhabitants to take on insectoid characteristics.

 Prince Dargon, ruler of the peaceful Shining Realm of Prosperon, and his allies are in conflict with the forces of Empress Devora, ruler of the Dark Domain of Synax, and her henchmen.
 The two factions rival each other for possession of the Hyves, fortresses of an ancient civilization holding the key to ultimate power.

 Each character was "tele-bonded" with intelligent, non-anthropomorphic insect creatures called Insectoids that had a special ability.
 The characters and their Insectoids shared each other's "pleasure and pain", feeling empathy through a telepathic link.

+There are several subtypes of Insectoid: Steeds are Insectoids large enough to be ridden by their Sectaur partners.
+Action Bugs are smaller partner Insectoids, which each possess a single button or crank activated feature in merchandise.
+Battle Bugs are Insectoids that carry an artillery weapon atop itself, with a seat for a Sectaur rider.